The off-the-beaten-path medieval town in Central Ukraine that’s only missing one thing – tourists…

 View of the fortress from Turkish Bridge

 It’s not that I’m saying our photos are incredible, although I do think they are one of our better sets, it’s more the subject matter that is incredible in this instance.
 Kamyanets-Podilsky is a stunningly, beautiful medieval town and I think even a 5-year could not fail to do it justice if you stuck a camera in their hand.

-I think Lonely Planet describe the town perfectly with their opening couple of sentences in their Ukrainian guide;
+I think Lonely Planet describes the town perfectly with their opening couple of sentences in their Ukrainian guide;

 Kamyanets-Podilsky is the sort of place that has writers lunging for their thesauruses in search of superlatives.
 Even words like ‘dramatic’, ‘stunning’ and ‘breathtaking’ just will not do.